As It Is (band)

 As It Is (often stylised as ΛS IT IS or Λ\\) are a British-American rock band based in Brighton, England.
 The band was formed in 2012, and signed to Fearless Records in 2014.
 Following a hiatus, they reunited under Slam Dunk Records.

-The band released seven extended plays and four studio albums in their career.
+The band has released seven extended plays and six studio albums.
 The debut album, Never Happy, Ever After, was released by Fearless Records in April 2015; the second album, okay., was released in January 2017; the third album, The Great Depression, was released in August 2018; and the band's latest album, I Went to Hell and Back, was released in February 2022.
 By September, the band had entered a hiatus, with their disbandment being officially announced in January 2024.
 In August 2024, the group announced a reunion for 2025 consisting of Foley, Biss, Testo and Walters.